 The neighbors expressed their understanding of how critical the pipeline project is, while remaining cautiously optimistic that both sides will figure out a solution.

 "The tree is not going to stand in the way of water for citizens," Charles Berkstresser said.
-Granny looms over his backyard; if the tree gets moved, it might end up much closer to his house — an option he said he could live with, provided there's enough room for both home and oak.
+Granny sits at the edge of his backyard; if the tree gets moved, it might end up much closer to his house -- an option he said he could live with, provided there's enough room for both home and oak.

 The SFPUC and neighbors will meet again in a couple weeks after the root investigation and cost evaluations are finished.